Employment

 Tasks & Responsibilities

-Specific tasks and supervisory duties include:
+Specific tasks and duties include:

 • Planning and building various on-farm structures, such as wildlife protective fences, irrigation systems, greenhouses, and garden plots.